 07 of 10

-Figuratively, as well as literally standing in the shadows of Cedar Point's world-renowned lineup of coasters such as Millennium Force and Magnum, Gemini appears positively quaint.
+At Cedar Point in Sandusky, OH, Gemini is figuratively, as well as literally, in the shadows of such world-renowned coasters as Top Thrill Dragster and Magnum.
+Next to the park's behemoths, the ride looks positively quaint.
 (It's even got a retro name and space theme, fer cryin' out loud.)
 But looks can be deceiving.
 Gemini is one rush of an airtime launch pad, and its 60-mph top speed would have any NASA space cadet hanging on for dear life.
 Like Racer, Gemini is a twin-tracked racing coaster.
 And speaking of deceiving looks, the ride's wood structure actually has a tubular steel track; Gemini combines a classic, wood coaster appearance with a smooth, steel-coaster ride.Continue to 8 of 10 below.

 08 of 10